jmwohl/pyxform/README.rst

 ## Notes about this fork
 I've created this fork of pyxform to work on integration of the [Faciliator app](https://github.com/SEL-Columbia/Facilitator).
 The goal is to add a simple and intuitive method for creating a group of fields that will be populated in ODK using the external Faciliator app.

-*See the facilitator.xls for an example of creating a Facilitator field.*
+*See the facilitator.xls in the question_types dir for an example of creating a Facilitator field.*

 pyxform is a Python library that makes writing XForms for ODK Collect and enketo easy by converting XLS(X) spreadsheets into XForms.
 A new user of pyxform should